sori424/runLLM/README.md

 cd alpa/examples
 pip3 install -e .
 ```
+Whoooa!
+Finally!

-Let's start inference with the converted model weights for alpa package!
+Let's start inference with the converted model weights for alpa package.
 (I converted the original weights into singleton -> numpy format for alpa: saved in /nlpdata1/share/models/opt-175b)

 You need at least 8 gpus (40gb) for inference.